studiowebux/webux-generator/README.md

 webux generate module
 or
 webux generate resource
+or
+webux generate model
 ```

-Answer the questions to get an app, a module or a resource.
+Answer the questions to get an app, a module, a model or a resource.

 ## Package isn't installed globally